astronomer/docs/software/workspace-permissions.md

 Behind _Admins_, a Deployment _Editor_:

-- Can access and make changes to the Deployment on Astronomer (e.g. modify resources, add Environment Variables, push code)
+- Can access and make changes to the Deployment on Astronomer (e.g. modify resources, add environment variables, push code)
 - Cannot delete the Deployment
 - Can perform CRUD operations on any service account in the Deployment
 - Cannot manage other users in the Deployment